Mysticial/DigitViewer/README.md

  - x64 and a sufficiently new version of GCC is required.

 A Visual Studio 2012 project has been provided.<br>
-The compiled Windows binaries have also been included.
+The compiled Windows binaries have also been included.<br>
+Running `Digit Viewer.exe` will automatically do CPU-dispatching to select one of the 4 binaries to run.

 If you intend to use and modify the code, the classes of interest are in:
 [`/source/y-cruncher/DigitViewer`](https://github.com/Mysticial/DigitViewer/tree/master/source/y-cruncher/DigitViewer)<br>